xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 This information can be easily derived from following parameters:
 - average packet size (depends on the charts presented above)
-- are we using ingress only or both ingress and egress (current not supported in NCS5500)
+- are we using ingress only or both ingress and egress (currently egress NF is not supported in NCS5500)
 - how the ports configured for netflow [are connected to the forwarding ASIC](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/)
 - sum of bandwidth for all the ports connected to the NPU (an estimation can be taken from peak hour traffic, or the projection of growth, or even the biggest DDoS attack)
 - and finally, the sampling-interval we configured